-These vegan strawberry crumble bars are loosely adapted from my date squares (bad pictures but so delicious), with almond butter acting as the binder instead of flax to make a PB&J twist.
+These vegan strawberry crumble bars are loosely adapted from my date squares, with almond butter acting as the binder instead of flax to make a PB&J twist.
 The bars are very lightly sweetened and full of healthy oats so if you feel like having one for breakfast, you go for it.

 I recommend using ripe seasonal berries for the filling, or excellent frozen berries, as you’ll really need their natural sweetness and stronger flavour compared to out of season fruit.
-The base and topping are crunchy, a little bit rich, and naturally gluten free thanks to rolled oats and oat flour.
+The base and topping are crunchy, a little bit rich, and gluten-free thanks to rolled oats and oat flour.

 Strawberry Jam Crumble Bars